You will be invited to an Individualized Education Program (IEP) meeting after your child's evaluation is completed.

 You are a legally mandated member of the IEP team.
 You know your child best and can speak about his or her strengths and needs.
 As a member of the IEP team, you should:

 - Offer observations about how your child learns

 - Share information about your child’s interests

 - Talk about how your child uses (or does not use) the skills he or she learns in school and at home

 - Listen to what the other team members think your child needs to work on in school and share your suggestions

-- Ask as many questions as you can during the meeting and speak up if you don't understand something
+- Ask questions and speak up if you don't understand something

 - Work with the rest of the team to develop the IEP

-More questions to ask at the IEP meeting are in the Family Guide to Special Education Services for School-Age Children on page 8.
+- More questions to ask at the IEP meeting can be found in the Family Guide to Special Education Services for School-Age Children: